antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ### (Magic) Damage Reduction
 Reduces all incoming Non-Physical damage.

-{: .warning }
+{: .highlight }
-Notes:
+> Notes:
+>
-- Despite the name, this damage reduction applies to Magic, Cold, Fire, Poison and Lightning damage.
+> - Despite the name, this damage reduction applies to Magic, Cold, Fire, Poison and Lightning damage.

 ### Life
 The maximum amount of Life.
 It represents the amount of damage a character can take before they die.